Ras Draws Upon The Concept Of Entrainment To Facilitate Gait.

 Mechanisms Underlying Entrainment-Induced Gait Improvement

 Several neural mechanisms contribute to entrainment-induced improvements in gait.
-Firstly, entrainment enhances the phase-locking of neural oscillations within the locomotor network.
-This means that the rhythmic activity of various neurons within the spinal cord becomes synchronized to the external rhythmic stimulus.
+Basically, the rhythmic activity of various neurons within the spinal cord becomes synchronized to the external rhythmic stimulus.
+In real terms, firstly, entrainment enhances the phase-locking of neural oscillations within the locomotor network.
 This synchronization improves the coordination of muscle activations, leading to smoother and more efficient gait.

 Secondly, entrainment can reduce the variability in gait parameters.
 Individuals with gait impairments often exhibit substantial variability in step length, stride time, and other kinematic measures.
 Entrainment reduces this variability by providing a stable temporal framework for the locomotor system to operate within.
 This reduced variability contributes to improved stability and reduces the risk of falls.